praneethpj/CX_bin/README.md

 Introduction
 --------------
-CX bin is a free software that can be used to cut or copy files in different folders at once
+CX bin is a free software that can be used to cut or copy files in different folders at once.currently CX_bin is working only windows operating system

 please report any of issues via https://github.com/praneethpj/CX_bin/issues